namespace-ee/react-calendar-timeline/README.md

 Paramters provided to the function has two types: context params which have the state of the item and timeline, and prop getters functions

+_Note_ : the renderProp can be a component or a function for convenience

 ##### interval context

 An object contains the following properties: